2020

 Leeds Teaching Hospitals NHS Trust Reed Nursing Trust

-Concerns summary Hospital failed to assess an agency support worker's immune status, assigning them to infectious wards without adequate PPE training, increasing infection risk to staff and patients.
+Concerns summary (AI summary) Hospital failed to assess an agency support worker's immune status, assigning them to infectious wards without adequate PPE training, increasing infection risk to staff and patients.
 Nursing agencies failed to share health vulnerabilities.

 Isaac Newton